joseleonardoDev/gif-website/README.md

-# This is repo for gif website
+# This is the repo for gif website